ajfriedman22/SM_ConfGen/docs/theory.rst

 There are many ways for which you can generate ligand conformers for the purpose of performing small molecule docking or utilizing other protein design tools.
 The primary method by which these ligand conformers are traditionally generated is through the use of fixed torsion drives which perform incremental rotations on all bonds within the ligands.
 Various scoring metrics are then utilized to minimize the number of conformers to a number set by the user.
-This method produces a large number of ligand conformers which have little garuntee to correspond to the sampled conformers of the ligand either in solution or in complex with the protein of interest.
+The perviously established methode produces a large number of ligand conformers which have little garuntee to correspond to the sampled conformers of the ligand either in solution or in complex with the protein of interest.

-This method of generating ligand conformers is significantly more computationally expensive, but has been found to be useful for generating ligand conformers for protein design efforts.
+The SM_ConfGen method of generating ligand conformers is significantly more computationally expensive, but has been found to be useful for generating ligand conformers for protein design efforts.
 This method is though to be particularly useful for more flexible ligands which contain a large number of rotatable torsions.
 In this situation traditional ligand conformer generation methods would either produce a large number of conformers for which the user would be unable or unwilling to utilize all of them or the user would need